-• CT planning Scan: You will need to use 2 enemas before your CT scan.
+- CT planning scan: You will need to use 2 enemas before your CT scan.
 You should use the enemas at home.
-Please use 1 the evening before your planning scan, and 1 on the day of

-- your scan, 1 to 2 hours before your appointment time. - Treatment: Please use 1 enema each day for your first 7 treatments.
+Please use 1 the evening before your planning scan, and 1 on the day of your scan, 1 to 2 hours before your appointment time. - MRI planning scan: If you have been booked for an MRI planning scan, please use 1 enema on the day of your scan.
+You should use the enema at home, 1 to 2 hours before your appointment time. - Treatment: Please use 1 enema each day for your first 7 treatments.
 You should use the enema at home, 1 to 2 hours before your appointment time.